stanmaz/BBOalert/README.md

 This is 3rd seat overcall not 3rd seat opening.

 The selection is done automatically if the block name contains any @ tag.
 This selection can be then manually overridden by the user during the game.
 Combining tags is allowed.

+Spaces should be avoided in the option names containing @ tags.
+I recommend to use underscores instead.

 In this example :

-    Option,Opening @v@3@4
+    Option,Opening_@v@3@4

 the option will be enabled if vulnerable in 3rd or 4th seat.

-Options can be selected with a menu which is normally hidden.
-To toggle the display of this menu, use the 'Options' button.

 Example :